apache/arrow/docs/source/format/Intro.rst

 ----

 The list data type enables representing an array where each element is a sequence of elements of the same data type.
-The layout is similar to binary or string data type as it has an offsets buffer to define where the sequence of values for each element starts and ends, with all the values being stored consecutively in a values child array.
+The layout is similar to variable-size binary or string layout as it has an offsets buffer to define where the sequence of values for each element starts and ends, with all the values being stored consecutively in a values child array.

 The offsets in the list data type are int32 while in the large list the offsets